AnyChart/docs.anychart.com/Quick_Start/Modules.md

 The same logic applies to the **Base** module.
 However, please note that it already includes some chart types, so you have to reference other modules only if you need to add a chart type that is not included or a feature.

 As for **Bundle**, it includes all other modules except [Extentions](#extentions).

-**Note:** All JS files with modules are stored on the [AnyChart CDN](https://cdn.anychart.com/) server, but you can download any file and place it in another location.
-Learn more: [Downloading AnyChart](Downloading_AnyChart).

 ## Builder